makaip/mathematix/README.md

  - `drawGrid()` is called on any modification event (movement of canvas, mousedown, onclick, etc.) and is responsible for drawing backgrounds, node connections, box selection, and nodeblocks.

 ### Events and Actions
-All the different events and actions are handled in `actions.js`, which is responsible for the creation and destruction of nodeblocks, and `events.js`, which is responsible for handling user input.
+All the different events and actions are handled in [`actions.js`](https://github.com/makaip/mathematix/blob/main/editor/actions.js), which is responsible for the creation and destruction of nodeblocks, and [`events.js`](https://github.com/makaip/mathematix/blob/main/editor/events.js), which is responsible for handling user input, such as clicking and dragging.

-idk what happens in events.js, as it is entirely spahgetti code. no one goes down there anymore.
+Events.js also handles mathematical operation selection (for example, generating new variables or trigonometric functions), based on the nodes that the user selects, and then works in conjunction with actions.js to develop the new nodes.

 ## Graph Rendering